flcdrg/wayback-machine-query-action/README.md

 If the `replacements-path` input property is set, then a file is written in JSON format.
 The data includes a list (`missing`) of any URLs that did not have snapshots, and a list (`replacements`) with pairs of the original URL and a corresponding Wayback Machine URL.
 You could use this data to do a find/replace in the source document(s).

+The `missing` and `replacement` value are also set as output properties.

 If a timestamp is supplied to the Wayback Machine API, then the closest snapshot to that date is returned.
 The timestamp is obtained via a regular expression that is applied to the input URL.
 The regular expression must at least return a named group `year`, and optionally `month` and `day`.
 See the tests for an example.

 ## Motivation